 CMBernardini have also included augmented reality (AR) elements in project reviews leading to more in-depth analysis and verification.
 During pipe analysis they can, for example, view all dimensional and material data of pipes.

 The use of VR and AR technologies assists CMBernardini to keep to promised project time schedules and costs.

 Construction of 3 plants underway in Italy

-CMBernardini is currently building three plants in Italy: a glycerine distillation plant, an esterification and deacidification plant, and biodiesel distillation plant.
-CADMATIC has been used in these projects for piping design and P&ID as well as project reviews with customers.
+CMBernardini is currently building three plants in Italy: a glycerine distillation plant, an esterification and deacidification plant, and a biodiesel distillation plant.
+Cadmatic has been used in these projects for piping design and P&ID as well as project reviews with customers.

 In addition to project review with VR, Gianluca adds that a great benefit of Cadmatic in these projects has been the integration of P&IDs with modelling, which he says helps designers to double-check line elements, instruments, and routing.